daffyyyy/daffyyyy/README.md

 - 💻 In my life I also had contact with web servers (Linux) and containerization (Docker).
 I've also seen a lot of attacks on the application (layer 7) and servers (layer 4) and had fun defending against them (not all succeeded 😂)
 - 📫 How to reach me: contact@daffyy.pl or DaFFyy#1334 on Discord
 - ⚡ Fun fact: I'm recognizes PHP as a programming language <img src="https://media2.giphy.com/media/eruVMzXlb70oo/giphy.gif" width="32px" alt="funny man"/>
+- 🎮 I can also into  gameservers, I have had a lot of them in my life and I still run some of them

 ---